RafaelBroseghini/CommuniPy/README.md

-# PyPractice
+# PyPractice :snake: :notepad:
-This repository includes exercises for refreshing Python skills.
+This repository includes exercises for refreshing Python skills, from strings to Object Oriented Programming.

 ## Usage
+> Using Strings as an example.
 * `git clone https://github.com/RafaelBroseghini/PyPractice.git`
 * `cd Strings`
 * *Write code for each function in strings.py*